MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 # Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps

-This article is a guidance for running Open/WebSphere Liberty on Azure Container Apps, which explains how to:
+This article is shows you how to run Open/WebSphere Liberty on Azure Container Apps.
+You'll do the following activities in this article.

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Liberty container images.